- Biological Inventions

 1. Reasonable Requirements of public are satisfied [84 (1) (a)]

-Controller found that the drug is available to only 2% of the eligible patients and thus reasonable requirements of the public are not satisfied.
-He noted: “…there is requirement of at least 8842 patients.
-Even after the lapse of three years, the Patentee has imported and made available only an insignificant proportion of the reasonable requirement of the patented product in india.”
-He did not take into consideration the sales of the generic version of the same drug in India by Cipla at lesser prices which was one of the reasons given by Bayer for lesser sales of the patented drug by Bayer in India.
+The controller found that the drug is available to only 2% of the eligible patients and thus reasonable requirements of the public are not satisfied.
+He noted: “…there is a requirement of at least 8842 patients.
+Even after the lapse of three years, the Patentee has imported and made available only an insignificant proportion of the reasonable requirement of the patented product in India.”
+He did not take into consideration the sales of the generic version of the same drug in India by Cipla at lesser prices which were one of the reasons given by Bayer for lesser sales of the patented drug by Bayer in India.
 The Controller has also taken into consideration the Form 27 (Working of invention statement) filed by Bayer in 2009 and 2010 which show only an insignificant quantum of sales (only Rs.
-2 crore for 2009) for the eligible patients.
+2 crores for 2009) for the eligible patients.

 2. Non-availability at reasonably affordable price [84 (1) (b)]

-Controller concluded that sales by Bayer at a price of about Rs.
+The controller concluded that sales by Bayer at a price of about Rs.
 2,80,000/- (for a month) constitutes a fraction of the requirement of the public and the only reason for not buying by them is due to no reasonable affordability.
-He concludes, “Hence, I conclude beyond that the patented invention was not available to public at a reasonably affordably price…Consequently a compulsory license be issued to the Applicant…”
+He concludes, “Hence, I conclude that the patented invention was not available to the public at a reasonably affordable price…Consequently, a compulsory license is issued to the Applicant…”

 3. Non-working in India [84 (1) (c)]

-Controller after reading together the international agreements on intellectual property including TRIPS, Paris convention and the Indian Patent statutes including 83, 90, 84(6), came to the conclusion that the “worked in the territory of India” means “manufactured to a reasonable extent in India”.
-And Bayer failed to manufacture the drug in India even after four years from the patent grant date and further failed to grant voluntary licence for manufacturing in India and thus CL is to be issued to the Applicant.
+Controller after reading together the international agreements on intellectual property including TRIPS, Paris convention, and the Indian Patent statutes including 83, 90, 84(6), came to the conclusion that the “worked in the territory of India” means “manufactured to a reasonable extent in India”.
+And Bayer failed to manufacture the drug in India even after four years from the patent grant date and further failed to grant a voluntary license for manufacturing in India and thus CL is to be issued to the Applicant.